munificent/game-programming-patterns/book/subclass-sandbox.markdown

 *   **Make the state static.**

-    In the above example, we were initializing each `Superpower` *instance* with a particle system.
+    In the previous example, we were initializing each `Superpower` *instance* with a particle system.
 That makes sense when every power needs its own unique state.
 But let's say that the particle system is a
     <a class="pattern" href="singleton.html">Singleton</a>, and every power